Your cookie preferences

 Following on from these 10 commitments, concerned consumers might be glad to know about the introduction of the Switching Guaranteed Compensation Standards.
 The Standards were introduced by Ofgem in May 2019.
 They are designed to alleviate consumers' fears over anything going wrong with their switch by obligating suppliers to compensate customers if problems occur at any time during the process.

-From 1 April 2024, suppliers must pay customers £30 if their switch isn't completed within five days.
+From 1 April 2024, suppliers must pay customers £30 if their switch isn't completed within five days, once the customer has confirmed they want the switch to go ahead.

 Which suppliers have signed up to the Energy Switching Guarantee?